 time

-1. (uncountable) The inevitable progression into the future with the passing of present events into the past.
+1. (uncountable) The inevitable progression into the future with the passing of present and past events.

 Time stops for nobody. the ebb and flow of time